How To Take Notes For Language Learning (Free Basic Words List Inside)

 A good device can also take photo translations with character recognition; This may also be useful for travelers who can take photos of road signs and maps or speak into it so passersby can listen to the translation.
 With a handy device like this, is there a further need for a casual traveler to learn a new language?

 On a side note, did you miss this post?
-How To Take Notes On A Novel
+An Interesting App To Take Notes - LINE Memo/Keep and its benefits

 A way to learn a language with a translator device or app is to pick up your favorite book (and preferably not one too archaic), and speak one word or sentence at a time to understand the translations.
 One may want to consider children’s books to start with for a novice learner.
 Set a goal to learn a few words, sentences, or a paragraph a day till you finish the whole story.